linuxuser237/Minifuncity/README.md

 # minifuncity
+## RELOCATING TO GITLAB!
+PLEASE DO NOT USE THE OLD URL!
-My website project =) Visit it at minifuncity.netlify.app!
+My website project =)